Home / Your Application / Fees and Funding

 Financial Support and Funding

-Find out further information on what financial support is available to help you when studying for a Higher Education course.
+All full-time Higher Education students may be eligible for a Northern Regional College Bursary up to £250 per academic year, subject to assessment.
+Find out further information on what financial support such as scholarships, grants etc is available to help you when studying a course.

 Glossary of Terms

-Reduced rates apply to the tuition fee only and are calculated as 50% of the tuition fee for the course.
+Reduced rates apply to the tuition fee only and are calculated as 50% of the tuition fee for the course, subject to a minimum of £30.
 This rate can only be claimed by applicants in the following categories.
-Please note, this does not apply to Leisure Courses
+Please note: this does not apply to leisure courses.

 * All circumstances are at time of enrolment.
 Only one discount or fee reduction may be claimed for each individual enrolment.